sijunhe/sijunhe.github.io/_posts/rlhf.markdown

 - Challenges: The algorithm’s performance is only as good as the human evaluator’s intuition about what behaviors look correct, so if the human doesn’t have a good grasp of the task they may not offer as much helpful feedback.

-## Apply the above RL technique on Language Models?
+## Apply the above RL technique to Language Models?

 - [Fine-Tuning Language Models from Human Preferences](https://arxiv.org/abs/1909.08593) by OpenAI researchers Ziegler et al., published in 2019
 - Rather than vanilla supervised learning, the authors finetuned pretrained LM with RL using a reward